Digi-Gurdy

 Overview

-(Site updated 23/12/23)
+(Site updated 02/07/24)

-The hurdy-gurdy is an ancient musical instrument (10th century) with drones and melody strings bowed by a rotating wheel, played by pressing keys which contact them at different points.
+The hurdy-gurdy is an ancient instrument (10th century) with drones and melody strings bowed by a rotating wheel, played by pressing keys which contact them at different points.
 It has in more recent times featured in TV series such as ‘Black Sails’ and ‘Walking Dead.’
-The high cost and long wait times can be a major barrier for beginners.
+High cost and long wait times can be a major barrier for beginners.
 Rather like bagpipes, they are noisy.
-For pipers, practice chanters and e-chanters exist to solve this issue while nothing similar is available for the hurdy-gurdy.
-The Digi-Gurdy has evolved over three years through many design iterations.
+For pipers, practice chanters and e-chanters exist to solve this, while nothing similar is available for the hurdy-gurdy.
+The Digi-Gurdy has evolved over four years through many design iterations.
 It has a thriving online community around it, many of whom have fed back into the project.
-The current version has been designed in collaboration with Jaap Brand of Nerdy Gurdy fame and my software has been improved by Basil Lalli, a professional software developer.
+The current version has been designed in collaboration with Jaap Brand of Nerdy Gurdy fame and my software has been massively improved by Basil Lalli, a professional software developer.
 The body is laser cut for accuracy with internal electronics and crank mechanism, with access panels on the underside.
 Digi-Gurdys are all electronic devices, with correctly placed keys, that output MIDI via a USB cable to an attached or wirelessly paired, PC, phone or iPad running suitable MIDI player software, for practice anywhere.

 If you need to see an overview of how a regular hurdy gurdy works, here is a link: Click Here and another: Click Here